SKISHCHENKO/RefactoringServer/README.md

 - Business Logic Execution: The Handler processes the request (e.g., retrieves data, applies business logic).
 - Response Creation: A response is created using the Response class, formatted as an HTTP response.
 - Client Receives Response: The server sends the response back to the client and closes the connection.

-### Potential Improvements: ###

-- Route Parameter Support: Add support for dynamic route parameters (e.g., /messages/{id}).
-- Middleware: Add support for middleware (e.g., authentication, logging) that can be applied globally or on specific routes.
-- HTTP/2 Support: Extend the server to handle HTTP/2 for better performance (multiplexing, header compression).
-- Error Handling: Implement more robust error handling with detailed logging for different HTTP status codes.
-- Load Balancing: Add the capability to integrate with load balancers for scaling in production environments.
-- This modular architecture allows for flexibility, scalability, and easy extension of the server with additional features as needed.